gingerbreadman11/ESP3201_RL_Assignment/README.md

 # ESP3201_RL_Assignment
 This Is just a simple RL Assignment.
-But im using it to also learn to use GitHub. textGridworldDisplay.py
+But im using it to also learn to use GitHub.
+The code from gingerbreadman11 is in the files qlearningAgents.py and valueIterationsAgents.py everything else has been given to me. textGridworldDisplay.py
 -----------------------
 You are free to use and extend these projects for educational